dart-lang/site-www/src/tools/pub/cmd/pub-outdated.md

 ```

 To fix the second dependency (`http`),
+which is listed as resolvable,
 you can change the pubspec's `http` entry to use
-the version in the **Resolvable** column, or a compatible higher version.
+the version in the **Resolvable** column
+(or a compatible higher version).
 In [caret syntax][], that's **`^0.12.1`**.
 Here's the diff for `pubspec.yaml`: